hanshengjiang/npmle_git/README.md

 ```
 python run_simulation.py
 ```
-When running scripts, certain command-line arugments can be passed to the script in order to switch between different simulation settings.
+When running scripts, certain command-line arguments can be passed to the script in order to switch between different simulation settings.
 The users can consult the configuration part at the beginning of the scripts.

 ### Multiple run
 There are also scripts that can run multiple simulations with a one-line command.
 For example,
 ```
 python run_multiple_simulations.py
 ```
-There are a few command-line arugments available for this script as well.
+There are a few command-line arguments available for this script as well.

 ## License
 All content in this repository is licensed under the MIT license.
 Comments and suggestions are welcome!